rajtejani/WeatherWiz/README.md

 ## API Integration

-This app uses [OpenWeatherMap API](https://openweathermap.org/api) for weather data.
+This app uses [WeatherAPI](https://www.weatherapi.com/) for weather data.
 You need to sign up for a free API key and add it to your environment variables or directly in the code (not recommended for production).

 ## App Demo